 11. Take conflict as a learning experience

 Growth mindset is a huge influence in unconditional versus conditional love.
-People who have a growth mindset and are adaptable to change are more likely to love unconditionally than those with a fixed mindset.
+People who have a growth mindset and are adaptable to change are more likely to adapt to unconditional love than those with a fixed mindset.

 For example, while growth mindset is, “I am going to learn how to play tennis, it should be fun!” fixed mindset says, “I’ve never been very athletic.
 I’ll just stick to computer programming.”

 In terms of relationships, growth mindset means that when conflict happens, you see it as an opportunity to grow and become closer with that person.
-Fixed mindset relationships have a tendency to keep score and not allow the other person (or yourself) to grow.
+Fixed mindset relationships have a tendency to keep score and not allow another person (or yourself) to grow.

 12. Practice non-judgment

-Last, the practice of non-judgment is an excellent one for the growth of relationships and learning how to love unconditionally.
+Last, the practice of non-judgment is an excellent one for the growth of relationships and learning to practice unconditional love.

 When we are judging something, our brains tells us whether that thing is a threat or not.
 These things could be not just a threat to your safety, which is obvious, but could also be a threat to what other people think of us and what we think of ourselves as social creatures.